 Note:Comment DH: Amend to be explicit about the need to be able to exchange information electronically.
 If CoC are updated will require ability to identify what CoC is valid for a given vehicle.

-Additional requirements for software updates
+Safety and security requirements for software updates

 Note:Comment DH: Should this be part of a Type Approval Process - one off test (would require same process for any update) - variable and repeated for any update